 For organizations that are trying to be more strategic in how they manage investor relationships, next comes the Informed phase.
 Here, an effort is made to consolidate investor data into a centralized system.
 This makes the information available to people who need it and helps them better understand who the investors are that they are communicating with, what those investors are looking for, and how the company has interacted with them to date.

-Where companies really start to develop a competitive edge is when they move to the Proactive phase.
+Where companies in private capital markets really start to develop a competitive edge is when they move to the Proactive phase.
 This involves being more intentional about the information they collect from limited partners (LPs).
 In some cases that means tracking things like the co-invest interests of LPs and noting what the company has presented to them and their reaction to the offers.
 This makes it easier for the company to reach out to the right investors in the right way when new opportunities arise.
 Organizations at this phase in their technology evolution typically use a powerful customer relationship management (CRM) solution specifically designed for the capital markets.